westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 2. Then, click on the "Clone or Download" button, and click "Download ZIP"
 3. Unzip the file downloaded in a known location in yout file system
 4. Locate the file called [DataScience101_Part1_GuidedPractice.ipynb](./code/DataScience101_Part1_GuidedPractice.ipynb)
-5. Open Jupyter: in a terminal type
+5. Open Jupyter: Open a terminal

+	- **Mac**: Using spotlight search for "Terminal"
+	- **Windows**: Click the "Start" button and type "cmd"
-`jupyter notebook`
+	- In the terminal type: `jupyter notebook`

 6. Navigate to the  folder where you have saved the file in step 3
 7. Open the file from the Jupyter interface
 8. Voilà, you are ready to type the commands we will cover below